SevdaRiyahifar/Selfharm-Analysis/README.md

 - To model self-harm count data with excess zeros
 - To compare Poisson, Negative Binomial, ZIP, and ZINB models
 - To estimate mediation effects using Sims-based framework (MZIP/MZIDP)
-- To validate findings using Structural Equation Modeling (SEM)

 ---